emuvi/emuvi/README.md

-Olá visitante, este é o espaço de desenvolvimento de Everton Murilo Vieira.
+Hello visitor, this is Éverton Vieira's development space.
+I am a programmer but also a thinker.
+So, I live writing algorithms and data structures in the most diverse languages, from C to R, but sometimes I write about the life and the things.
+My interests are in the fields of informatics and information, technology and epistemology, intelligence and wisdom.
+When writing these pairs I realize that in sequence they synthesize the synergy that I understand to be the ideal between practice and theory.

-Sou um programador e filósofo.
-Assim, as vezes escrevo algoritmos e estruturas de dados, as vezes escrevo sobre a vida e as coisas.
-Meus interesses estão em informação e informática, conhecimento e epistemologia, inteligência e sabedoria.
-Todo o esforço que empenho nessa vida se dá em prol das finalidades desses campos.
+Olá visitante, este é o espaço de desenvolvimento de Éverton Vieira.
+Sou um programador mas também um pensador.
+Assim, vivo escrevendo algoritmos e estruturas de dados nas mais diversas linguagens, do C ao R, mas às vezes escrevo sobre a vida e as coisas.
+Meus interesses estão nos campos da informática e informação, tecnologia e epistemologia, inteligência e sabedoria.
+Ao escrever estes pares percebo que em sequência eles sintetizam a sinergia que compreendro ser o ideal entre prática e teoria.